ursuscamp/nomen/docs/SPEC.md

 `NAMESPACE ID` represents a HASH-160 (20-byte) hash of the ownership information for this name.
 If the `TRANSACTION TYPE` is `0x00` (new name) then the `NAMESPACE ID` is the HASH-160 of `<NAME><OWNER PUBKEY>`.
 If the `TRANSACTION TYPE` is `0x01` (ownership change), then the `NAMESPACE ID` is the HASH-160 of `<NAME><NEW OWNER PUBKEY>`.

-**Note:** The owner of the Bitcoin UTXO that generated the `OP_RETURN`, or the amount of the from UTXO, do not matter.
+**Note:** The owner of the Bitcoin UTXO that generated the `OP_RETURN`, or the amount in the UTXO, do not matter.
 Bitcoin, in this case, is being utilized only as a decentralized timestamp server.
 The only thing that matters is the order of transaction outputs.

 ### Nostr